View in Help Center/New Window

 Before you begin

-You'll need two things in place:
+You'll need a few things in place:

 You're signed in as an Administrator on the Buddy Punch account.
 (Managers and employees can't create API keys.)